Ajit-Kumar/Deep-Learning/README.md

 for processing.
 As expected even I faced the resource exhaust error and session crashed in google Collaboratory due to a large batch size.
 To handle this, I reduced the batch size from 32 to 8.

+Conclusion

+The proposed approach uses U-Net which a popular model for semantic segmentation in medical applications.
+The total images provided are 560 and I took the 20% as validation set.
+This states the model is being trained on 448 images that is not enough for a model to be robust and maintain the consistency.
+Though I have calculated dice coefficient to which is used to validate the volumetric segmentation of the medical images, there is a high possibility the output may vary as we run the model time and again.

+Future Work and steps for improvement

+For future and step for improvement we can do the below mentioned things.
+❖ One possible approach is by using transfer learning, by using pretrained model only to replace the encoder block of the U-Net architecture.
+❖ The second possible approach is to get more data and use the same approach as proposed above.
+Bringing in more data will increase the robustness of the model.
+❖ Carefully augmenting the data as medical images need high precision and one wrong parameter can affect the accuracy of the model drastically